johnranson/format_breaker/README.md

 ## Not yet implemented
 ### Reading from streams
 The library currently only supports reading from bytes objects.
 Long term, it would be convenient to be able to work directly with streams
-### Variable length fields
+### More data types
-The library currently only supports fixed length fields.
-We plan to add a couple mechanisms for variable length fields.
+The library currently implements a limited number of data types as a proof of concept.
+More data types are planned.
 ### Writing
 The library currently only supports reading data.
-It is a goal to be able to take a dictionary and generate binary data.
+It is desired to be able to generate packed binary data from a dictionary.

 ## Code Examples